LucasBehrendt/gamers-ground/README.md

  - The rating of the product is updated automatically as reviews are posted, and an average rating is calculated.
 The rating is rounded to the nearest half and shown as whole or half stars from 1 to 5.

- - An 'Add to cart' button is clearly visible and, if clicked, adds a quantity of one to the customers cart.
-The quantity can be edited from the cart page described further down in the 'Features' section, and was decided to be omitted from this page to keep the UX as frictionless as possible.
+ - An 'Add to cart' button is clearly visible and, if clicked, adds a quantity of one to the customer's cart.
+The quantity can be edited from the cart page described further down in the 'Features' section and was decided to be omitted from this page to keep the UX as frictionless as possible.

  - The layout adapts to fit the screen size and looks good across all devices.